British Prime Minister Johnson to face no-confidence vote

 Cabinet minister Steve Barclay, a Johnson ally, said toppling the leader now would be “indefensible.”

-“To disrupt that progress now would be inexcusable to many who lent their vote to us for the first time at the last general election, and who want to see our Prime Minister deliver the changes promised for their communities.”
+“To disrupt that progress now would be inexcusable to many who lent their vote to us for the first time at the last general election, and who want to see our Prime Minister deliver the changes promised for their communities,” he added.

 Credit: Matt Dunham